Recovery Roundtable: How Do I Handle the Holidays Sober?

-Here are their pointers for handling the holidays in recovery, in a new installment of our Recovery Roundtable series!
+Here are their pointers for handling the holidays in recovery, in the first installment of our Recovery Roundtable series!
 (Responses have been edited for length and clarity.)

 All Sober: How do I navigate the holidays sober?
 What do you do?

 Beau Malatesta | Director of development, Ashley Addiction Treatment, Havre de Grace, Maryland

 I’ve got a few tips that I usually go to for holidays.
 The first one is that meetings and support groups are always available.
 AA meetings are available 24/7 online, so that’s huge.
 If you’re struggling with anxiety or stress over the upcoming holidays, jump on a meeting and talk about it.
 Talk about the anxiety of going to your mother-in-law’s house for Thanksgiving.
 Other people relate, and hopefully some of that anxiety will dissipate.

 If you go to a holiday party, it’s always great to have your own ride.
 And if possible, have a sober partner.
 I think I was two years sober when I finally attended an evening before Thanksgiving party.
 I was offered a beer three times, and I got uncomfortable pretty quickly.
 So I left.
 But knowing that’s OK — people are going to see you, and when you leave, they’re not going to remember.
 Because most likely, you’re not at the top of their mind like you think you are.